2026 Winter Skincare Tips & Advice for Cold Months

 In addition to finding skincare products that will hydrate and moisturize the skin, there are several lifestyle choices that patients can make to help with dry winter skin and improve their complexion:

 • Take lukewarm showers instead of hot showers.
-As much as a hot shower can be tempting, hot water can strip the skin of natural oils and dry out the skin.
+As tempting as a hot shower can be, hot water can strip the skin of its natural oils and dry it out.

 • Avoid scented soaps and skincare products that can irritate and dry out the skin.
 Instead, choose a moisturizing cleanser and body wash for the hands and body.